 What will it cost me to have fibre brought to my home?

-Though some companies require a multi-year contract or down payment to bring you fibre optics, Quadro Communications offers this service completely free of charge.
+Though some companies require a multi-year contract or down payment to bring you fibre optics, Quadro Communications offers this service completely free of charge when we’re burying mainline fibre in the public right of way, during major construction projects.
 Quadro asks for written permission to bring the fibre optics to the side of your home with no obligation to take their services at any time.